EVN Group

 EVN Group is an Austrian-based producer and transporter of electricity, one of the largest in Europe having over three million customers in 14 countries.
 The company also operates in water treatment, natural gas supply and waste management business areas.
 It is the second-largest utility in Austria.

+(The EVN brand, introduced at the beginning of 1988, stands for Energie-Versorgung Niederösterreich, or Lower Austrian Energy Supply.)

 Activities

 In 2006, EVN Group produced around 3.45 billion kWh mainly from thermal power plants (68%) and renewable energy (hydro and wind) power plants (32%).
-EVN Group also distributed 19.2 billion kWh of electricity in Austria (37.9%), Bulgaria (37.95%, through subsidiary EVN Bulgaria) and North Macedonia (24.15%, through EVN AD Skopje).
+EVN Group also distributed 19.2 billion kWh of electricity in Austria (37.9%), Bulgaria (37.95%, through subsidiary EVN Bulgaria) and North Macedonia (24.15%, through EVN Macedonia).

 The company also has power generation capacities of 1,450 MW, a transmission network of 1,370 km and a distribution network of 45,000 km.
 EVN Group is also involved in the natural gas sector having a total network length of 10,100 km.
 EVN itself owns 12.5% of Austrian peer Verbund.